-Artist Jim Warren weaves together colorful paintings that transport the viewer to a dreamlike world, where animals spring forth from the froth of waves, or an avalanche of snow gallops to life as horses run down the side of a mountain.
+Artist Jim Warren weaves together ethereal paintings that transport the viewer to dreamlike worlds, where colors spring forth from ocean waves or an waterfall comes to life as a woman’s hair cascades down a hillside.

 But what shaped this Neo-Surrealist, whose artwork has graced album covers for musicians such as Prince and Alice Cooper, book covers for authors such as Arthur C. Clarke, and posters for movies such as the “Night of the Living Dead” remake?